 Wheat germ oil or coconut oil can also be used for conditioning.
-The great thing about all three of these oils is not only do they condition the hair, but they also protect against the ends from breaking off.
+The great thing about all three of these oils is that they condition the hair as well as protect against the ends from breaking off.
 As a result, the hair is strengthened which promotes hair growth.

 After a Proper Hair Detox, You Won’t Ever Go Back!

 While detoxing your hair, it is important to avoid normal shampoos, conditioners, and other hair products.
 The chemicals from your products will hinder detox progress.
 After using baking soda and apple cider vinegar for a few weeks, you won’t want to ever go back to conventional shampoos and conditioners!
 Your hair will look and feel great!

 If you don’t believe me, try switching back to conventional products after a month.
 It will be hard to ignore the difference.

 Alternatives to Baking Soda for Hair Cleansing

 Baking soda is inexpensive for detoxing your hair, but everyone’s hair is different.
 If you find your hair is detoxing, but reacting badly, fear not!
 Instead of the baking soda mixture, harness the benefits of Castile Soap instead.
 This soap achieves the same detoxing effects and even works better for some people.
 It’s all about finding what is best for you!

 Begin by trying each shampoo substitute for a one week period to find what suits your needs best.

 Hair Styling During the Hair Detox